-Everything about Chapoutier, Hermitage, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chapoutier, Hermitage with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chapoutier Hermitage History, Overview

 Chapoutier is one of the oldest names in the Rhone valley.
 Founded in 1808 by the Calvet family, it was sold to the Chapoutier family in 1855.
 The Calvet family sold the company to focus on their large, expanding negociant firm in Bordeaux.

 Polydore Chapoutier was the first of the Chapoutier family to head the company, and the only head of the firm not to have a name that started with the letter M. That tradition began with the next generation, started by Marius Chapoutier.